tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/下载中心/更新日志/更新日志（Web & 小程序 & uni-app）_intl_en.md

 **New features**

-- Added support for Alipay Mini Program to send .image images.
+- Added support for Alipay to send .image images.
 - When [deleteConversation](https://web.sdk.qcloud.com/im/doc/en/SDK.html#deleteConversation) is called to delete a conversation, historical messages in the conversation are deleted as well.

 **Bug fixing**

 - An error occurred when the downstream file message `fileName` was an empty string.
 - Fixed the issue caused by the group attribute API call sequence.
-- The `__wxConfig is not defined` issue occurred when uni-app packaged apps to Baidu Mini Program and other platforms.
+- The `__wxConfig is not defined` issue occurred when uni-app packaged apps to Baidu and other platforms.

 ### 2.16.0 @2022.1.5